jncraton/languagemodels/readme.md

 ![Translation hello world example](media/hello.gif)

 This package makes using large language models in software as simple as possible.
-All models are free for non-commercial use, no API keys are required, and all inference is performed locally to keep your data private by default.
+All inference is performed locally to keep your data private by default.

 Installation and Getting Started
 --------------------------------